riejohnson/cfg-gan-pt/README.md

 By default, training examples here all periodically generate a collage of a few images.

-* To train on SVHN with its default discriminator/approximator DCGAN extension
+* To train on MNIST with its default discriminator/approximator DCGAN extension

-        python3 train_cfggan.py --dataset SVHN

-* To change the approximator to a 2-layer fully-connected network,

-        python3 train_cfggan.py --dataset SVHN --model fc2
+        python3 train_cfggan.py --dataset MNIST

 * To train on 64x64 LSUN bedroom with its default discriminator/approximator 4-block ResNet